spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-react.md

 <MediaLibraryAttachment name="avatar" uploadEndpoint="temp-upload" />
 ```

+### Importing the components

-The components aren't available through npm, but are located in `vendor/spatie/laravel-medialibrary-pro/ui` when you install the package through composer.
+The components aren't available through npm, but are located in `vendor/spatie/laravel-medialibrary-pro/ui` when you install the package through Composer.
 This makes for very long import statements, which you can clean up by adding some configuration to your Webpack/Laravel Mix configuration:

 **laravel-mix >6**